kmalakoff/knockback-todos-app/README.md

 * **Footer Section:** binds the localized instructions text from FooterViewModel

 **Note:** In order to provide localized text, all text was refactored out into templates which is why there is so many templates where there were few before.
-**Note:** the Header Section is not really needed in this application, but in the "Todos - Knockback Complete" application, additional functionality will be added to it.

 # MVVM in "Todos - Knockback Complete"/"Todos - Mockup"
 This application extends the "Todos - Classic" by adding ORM for PrioritySettings/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('Header Section' for global settings editing, 'Create Section' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'List Section', and  localization options to the 'Footer Section'.